 All of the financial assets of the Commission are measured at amortised cost.
-This is determined if financial assets are held for collection of contractual cash flows where those cash flows represent solely payments of principal and interest ('SPPI'), and that are not designated at FVTPL.
-The carrying amount of these assets is adjusted by any expected credit loss allowance recognised and measured as described in note 3 b) iv).
+This is determined if financial assets are held for collection of contractual cash flows where those cash flows represent solely payments of principal and interest ('SPPI'), and that are not b) Financial instruments ... continued designated at FVTPL.
+The carrying amountof these assets is adjusted by any expected credit loss allowance recognised and measured as described in note 3 b) iv).
 Interest income from these financial assets is included in 'Interest income' using the effective interest rate method.